BlueBrain/nexus/docs/src/main/paradox/docs/roadmap.md

 ## Release 1.6

-Nexus 1.6.0 will focus on delivering a better search experience accross the ecosystem.
+Nexus 1.6.0 will focus on delivering a better search experience across the ecosystem.

 Details coming soon!